Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-css-pseudo-elements.md

 We can target the first letter like the `first-line` selector.
 You often see this in those old-school books giving a nice effect.

-I love this effect, and this is how you use it in Tailwind CSS.
+I love this effect, which is how you use it in Tailwind CSS.

 ```html
 <p